 Plan ahead and make the most of your Science credential.
 Our Program Advisors help you choose courses that can later be applied toward another program, either at OL or elsewhere.

-Read about distance education and course delivery formats.
-Look at the program descriptions, which state the admission requirements (if any) and residency requirements.
-Familiarize yourself with the course descriptions, too.
+- Look at the program descriptions, which state any admission requirements and the residency requirements.

-You can apply for financial assistance if you meet specific place of residence requirements.
-See Student Awards & Financial Support.
+You can apply for financial support if you meet place-of-residence requirements.
+See Student Awards & Financial Aid.